AnicetNgrt/jiro-nn/examples/housing/cr.typ

     ]
 ]

+During this next segment I will describe how I gradually updated my framework in order to solve the King County House price inference problem @kchouse, with a final score of $R²>0.9$.

 #align(left)[
     #box(inset: (top: 10pt, bottom: 5pt))[
         == *Normalization and trying initial hyperparameters*
     ]
 ]

-For problems dealing with real data, we can't just feed it and predict right away, as real-world data can have large range and skewed distributions which does not help the network learn.
+With problems dealing with real data, we can't just feed it and predict right away, as real-world data can have large range and skewed distributions which does not help the network learn @feature-scaling.

-So I got started with _feature scaling_ by normalizing the data features using _min-max normalization_: scaling them on a range between the feature's min and max.
+So I got started with _feature scaling_ @feature-scaling by normalizing the data features using _min-max normalization_ @minmax: scaling them on a range between the feature's min and max.

 $ x' = ((x - min(x))/(max(x)-min(x))) $